Master of Architecture (professional)

 A foundation in project work in the fourth studio, held during the winter term of the second year.
-This includes a comprehensive building project that addresses the design of a complex building.
+This includes a comprehensive building project that addresses the design of a complex building

-The independent design thesis will be undertaken in the final term, but is contingent on having completed the thesis research and preparation course and having a thesis proposal accepted by the program director.
+The design thesis studio will be undertaken in the final term.
 Students in the design thesis studio work independently under the supervision of an assigned faculty advisor.

 History and Theory (1.5 credits)

 Technics and Planning (3.5 credits)

-The required technical curriculum comprises a one-term introduction to the technical conditions and ecological contexts of architectural production (ARC 1041), a sequence of three courses in building science, two terms of structures and a course on site engineering and ecology, and a course on environmental systems.
+The required technical curriculum includes an introduction to the technical conditions and ecological contexts of architectural production in the first term, followed by two courses in building science, a course on site engineering and ecology, and a course on environmental systems.

 Professional Practice (1.0 credit)

 There is one course in architectural practice, management and economics, offered in the final term.

 The elective component of the program provides an essential academic and cultural complement to the core professional curriculum.
-Within the elective requirements, 1.0 credit must be in the History and Theory stream.
-Selection of electives must be approved by the program director.
+Within the elective requirements, 0.5 credit must be in the History and Theory stream.
 Students are encouraged to use their electives to develop a focused concentration that will inform their design thesis, entail linkage with other disciplines, and lead to professional expertise and postgraduate studies.